 ITINERARY 1 Acqui – Cavatore – Ponzone Pieve di Ponzone

-Leave Acqui T. and the Bagni area passing across the “Carlo Alberto” bridge, built in the first half of the 19th century; the river’s right bank offers a panoramic view overlooking the Roman aqueduct, datable to the 2nd century AD, that once supplied the city with the waters from the Erro torrent situated in the Lago Scuro locality.
-The itinerary continues for 12 km along the Erro valley, proceeding straight on along the road 334 to Sassello, but then turn to the left following the direction for Cavatore.
-The last view before climbing towards the Apennine area of the Ponzonese opens onto the Bormida valley and the Alessandria plain on the horizon.
-This is the wildest aspect of the Acquese area, which is divided between badlands and woods rich in mushrooms and game, that are distinctive characteristics of the Apennine area.
+From Acqui T. follow Corso Bagni and go across the “Carlo Alberto” bridge, built in the first half of the 19th century; on the right hand side you may admire a view overlooking the Roman aqueduct, datable to the 2nd century AD, that once supplied the city with water from the Erro torrent situated in Lago scuro locality in Cartosio.
+The itinerary continues for 12 km along the Erro valley, proceeding straight on along the main road 334 towards Sassello, but shortly after turn left and follow for Cavatore.
+The last view before climbing towards the Apennine area of the Ponzonese area opens onto the Bormida valley and the Alessandria plains on the horizon.
+This is the most wildest aspect of the Acquese area, which is divided between badlands and woods rich in mushrooms and game, that are distinctive characteristics of the Apennine area.

 ITINERARY 2 Malvicino – Turpino – Montechiaro – Castelletto d’Erro – Arzello

-After visiting the Sanctuary of Our Lady of the Pieve in Ponzone and the suggestive Via Crucis, the itinerary continues downhill to the bottom of the valley and reaches the state road 334; from here it goes up to Malvicino, Turpino, Montechiaro, Castelletto d’Erro and finally to the Romanesque church of S. Secondo in Arzello, crossing charming and panoramic roads, surrounded by chestnut woods and featuring suggestive rock formations called badlands “calanchi” that confer a rough character to these hills that are the watershed between the Erro and Bormida valleys.
+After visiting the Sanctuary of Our Lady of the Pieve in Ponzone and the suggestive Via Crucis, the itinerary continues downhill to the bottom of the valley and reaches the main road 334; from here you travel up to Malvicino, Turpino, Montechiaro, Castelletto d’Erro and finally to the Romanesque church of S. Secondo in Arzello, crossing charming and panoramic roads, surrounded by chestnut woods, featuring suggestive rock formations called badlands “calanchi” that confer a rough character to these hills that are the watershed between the Erro and Bormida valleys.